TRINITY ROBOTICS

 Possession

-• the robot is moving the object with a concave section of the robot
+• the object is in a concave section of the object

 • the robot is holding the object against the tiles or a field element